 Ms. Cartella explained the benefits offered by NIPSCO.
-These benefits include health and welfare plans, a defined benefit pension plan (for certain employees), a 401(k) savings plan, and paid time off (vacation, holiday and sick pay).
+These benefits include health and welfare plans, a defined benefit pension plan (for certain employees), a 401(k) savings plan, and paid time off.
 She stated that benefits are an important component of any compensation structure and are necessary to ensure NIPSCO is able to attract and retain qualified employees.
 She also testified about steps NIPSCO has taken to manage its health care costs.

-Ms. Cartella testified that NiSource has compared benefits NIPSCO offered to other energy companies and that the results of the most recent study performed by Aon Hewitt demonstrated that the overall, employer-paid value of NIPSCO's benefits plans is 3.1% lower than the average of a comparator group of eleven national utility companies.
+Ms. Cartella testified that NiSource has compared benefits NIPSCO offered to other energy companies and that the results of the most recent study performed by Aon Hewitt Associates demonstrated that the overall, employer-paid value of NIPSCO's benefits plans is 3.1% lower than the average of a comparator group of 11 national utility companies.
 Finally, she concluded that NIPSCO's benefits are competitive and reasonable as compared with the offerings from other comparable utility companies in the labor market.

 L. Victor F. Ranalletta.
-Mr. Ranalletta testified about the results of studies performed by Burns & McDonnell estimating the cost of demolishing certain NIPSCO electric power generating stations and remediating the station sites (collectively referred to as "demolition cost").
+Mr. Ranalletta testified about the results of studies performed by Burns & McDonnell estimating the cost of demolishing and remediating certain NIPSCO Electric generating stations (collectively, "demolition cost").
 Mr. Ranalletta explained that Burns & McDonnell was engaged by NIPSCO to update the prior studies that were performed for NIPSCO in Cause Nos.
 43526 and 44688, and to prepare written reports documenting the results for this Cause.
-He testified that he supervised and directed the studies, and he personally inspected each of the generating stations for which demolition cost studies were completed.
+He testified that he supervised and directed the studies and personally inspected each generating station for which demolition cost studies were completed.
 Mr. Ranalletta prepared separate reports for Schahfer (Attachment 12-A), Bailly (Attachment 12-B), Michigan City (Attachment 12-C), and Sugar Creek (Attachment 12-D).
-He also prepared a demolition cost breakdown for each of the station sites to show what the costs would be like if NIPSCO were to include costs related to the Asset Retirement Obligations.
+He also prepared a demolition cost breakdown for each of the station sites to show what the costs would be if NIPSCO were to include costs related to the AROs.

 Mr. Ranalletta described how Burns & McDonnell performed its studies of the demolition cost for NIPSCO's generating units and remediating the sites to industrial condition.
 Burns & McDonnell first determined the quantities of concrete, structural steel, equipment, electric cable and raceway, conveyors, tanks, and piping that would need to be removed.
 Burns & McDonnell based the industrial demolition cost estimates on demolishing each plant down to the surrounding grade elevation.
-Burns & McDonnell assumed all equipment and material located above and below grade would be dismantled and either sent to a landfill or sold as salvage in the case of steel and copper.
-The estimate also assumed all below-grade foundations would remain and the below-grade excavated areas would be used for landfill space for the demolished plant concrete.
+Burns & McDonnell assumed all equipment and material located above and below grade would be dismantled and either sent to a landfill or sold as salvage.
+The estimate also assumed all below-grade foundations would remain and the below-grade excavated areas would be used for landfill space for demolished plant concrete.
 Mr. Ranalletta testified that Burns & McDonnell did not apply any escalation factor beyond January 2018 to the demolition cost estimates; rather (unless noted otherwise) all of the estimates are in January 2018 dollars.
-He testified Burns & McDonnell carefully prepared the demolition cost estimates using standard and accepted estimating techniques and the best information available, are consistent with other available data and industry experience, and that the assumptions listed in each report are reasonable and the estimates are accurate within the estimating accuracy based on the assumptions made.
-The demolition cost prepared by Burns & McDonnell includes environmental remediation, as well as indirect costs, contingency, and positive salvage value.
-The total net cost to demolish each station, net of positive salvage and excluding costs related to the Asset Retirement Obligations, as estimated by Burns & McDonnell is as follows:
+He testified Burns & McDonnell prepared the demolition cost estimates using standard and accepted estimating techniques consistent with available data and industry experience, and that the assumptions listed in each report are reasonable and the estimates are accurate based on the assumptions made.
+The demolition cost includes environmental remediation, indirect costs, contingency, and positive salvage value.
+Burns & McDonnell estimated the total net cost to demolish each station, net of positive salvage and excluding costs related to the AROs, to be: